Social Media Influencer & Fighter

 Garrett: For me, it grabbed my attention and it kept my attention.

-Chaz: I tried to act, try to keep, I tried to add some humor into it too.
-So it wasn’t just all like, why is he dropping this bomb?
-I just came here just to laugh.
+Chaz: Cool.
+I tried to add some humor into it too.
+So it wasn’t just like, “Why is he dropping this bomb?
+I just came here just to laugh.”

 Garrett: For sure.

 Chaz: So there’s still humor in it, but educational.
 So yeah, back to this gaming thing is like, I realize at times and it has, I recognize like just a couple of things about it.
 Um, it has very similar effects on me socially.
 Um, emotionally and mentally.
 Mentally.
 Like there’s a compulsivity like if I’m, if I start to feel, if there’s something like, I don’t know, just, just different, I started getting stressed out about things that I have going on or have to do.
 It’s like my escape, like the impulsivity, like I gotta go to this and then that takes me out of whatever is going on.
 I’m able to just be locked in right to the stream.
 I’m not consciously thinking that.
 It’s just like when I go to to feel better, like it’s not, it’s never a conscious thought.
 Rarely maybe.
 But there’s that, the compulsivity mentally, um, emotionally like after playing for hours I realized I really just wasted five hours on this stupid game that adds nothing to my life.